cdhx/cdhx.github.io/_pages/about.md

 I'm also doing an internship at [Tongyi Laboratory, Alibaba Group](https://tongyi.aliyun.com/) from July 2024.

-Feel free to reach out to me if you’re interested in my research (xianghuang@smail.nju.edu.cn).
+Feel free to reach out to me if you’re interested in my research.

 Research Interest
 ===